Ashlalala/aajonusnet/md/Interviews/One Radio Network Interview 1.md

 P: Chicken is the only thing that seems a little strange to me, but the rest all seem, which I've done.
 I've eaten raw grass-fed lamb hearts before, and they were really yummy.
 But the chicken, I don't know why.
 It seems a bit, I don't know.
 Why is that?

 A: It's our conditioning.
 You know, it's like pork and chicken are told to carry more disease, and that's only if they're concentrated farm-raised and they're not raised naturally, in their own small cages.
 You know, they have a lot of disease.
 They're fed antibiotics and all kinds of problems.
-But when I was on the island of Morea, which is between Bora Bora and...
+But when I was on the island of Moorea, which is between Bora Bora and...

 P: Oh, what a beautiful place.